Email Message Files

 If you don’t want to use all these models and storages, and just want to convert email file from one format to another, use the fast and convenient Converter developed by Aspose.

-- Email file format as Enum (EML, MSG, MsgUnicode, MHTML, HTML).
+- Email file format to convert from.
+Possible values are: EML, MSG, MsgUnicode, MHTML, HTML.

 How to convert an email from one format to another?